-You represent yourself, your school, the MCJROTC program and the U. S. Marine Corps.
+You represent yourself, your school, the MCJROTC program and the U.S. Marine Corps.
 Your appearance and conduct should always be impeccable.
+Violations of any of these expectations can and will result in disciplinary action to include after school detention and or saturday detention.

-- > Do not chew gum. - > Do not walk or stand around with your hands in your pockets. - > Do not walk and talk with a cell phone or wear earbuds/headphones while in the MCJROTC uniform. - > Do not walk and eat while in uniform. - Wear your cover outdoors at all times and remove it indoors. - > Salute all officers.
-Greet all cadets and treat everyone with respect. - > Do not use foul language, tease others, or wrestle/horseplay in uniform. - > Other than in the classroom during a period of instruction, cadets are not authorized to pull their NOMMA Sweat Shirt or sweater sleeves up. - ➤ Wear the school uniform properly; ensure that your shirt is tucked in, buttons are buttoned, belt is worn, and when ties or neck tabs are worn they are worn properly.
+- Do not chew gum. - Do not walk or stand around with your hands in your pockets. - Do not walk and talk with a cell phone or wear earbuds/headphones while in the MCJROTC uniform. - Do not walk and eat while in uniform. - □ Wear your cover outdoors at all times and remove it indoors. - □ Salute all officers.
+Greet all cadets and treat everyone with respect. - Do not use foul language, tease others, or wrestle/horseplay in uniform. - □ Other than in the classroom during a period of instruction, cadets are not authorized to pull their NOMMA Sweat Shirt or sweater sleeves up. - □ Wear the school uniform properly; ensure that your shirt is tucked in, buttons are buttoned, belt is worn, and when ties or neck tabs are worn they are worn properly.